rollins-cms/cms230-fall19/hw/proj2.md

 Basic substitution ciphers like these are much too weak to be used for any real purpose nowadays, but implementing these will give you practice working with arrays, strings, and matrices in C.

-Files, Grading, and Submission
+### Files and Grading

 Submit one `.c` source file for each problem.
 Include a `Makefile` that builds your executables from source when `make` is run at the command prompt.

 Your grade will be the percentage of tests you pass.
-A working build counts as one of the tests.
+A working build (ie, compiling from your Makefile) is essential as the testcases will not run without one.
 I will also manually examine your files to make sure they have reasonable style and employ good problem solving strategies  (i.e. you can't just print the expected answers).
 I reserve the right to deduct points for poor programming style.

-I grade your final submission to Mimir

 ### The Polybius Square Cipher
 This cipher, named after the ancient Greek scholar Polybius, uses a special 5x5 key square to substitute letters from the plaintext with numeric codes.
 The contents of the square are 25 letters of the alphabet arranged in some chosen permutation.
 For example,